eraofchaos/eraofchaos.github.io/units/Psychic Elemental.md

 ---
 title: "Psychic Elemental"
 permalink: /units/Psychic Elemental/
-excerpt: "An energy entity created from ideas of the material world.
+excerpt: "Units An energy entity created from ideas of the material world.
 It can attack its enemies' minds.
 Those who don't have mental toughness will be driven to disorder and delirium."
 unitID: 906
 last_modified_at: 2020-12-01
 lang: en